Azure-Samples/zero2hero/challenges/minigames/README.md

 ### ✨ Let's review GitHub Copilot

-- Was it able to recognize the Chuck Norris API?
+- Was it able to give you suggestions about traditional mini games?
-- Was the generated HTML page working out of the box?
+- Was the generated web page working out of the box?
-- Did it generate documentation for the javascript code?
+- Did it generate documentation for the code?
 - How else did it help you?

 ### 🗑️ Clean up Azure resources